Table of Contents ×

 However, things are about to get tricky now.

-While it’s affordable to use TikTok for organic marketing strategy, it can be quite costly when you leverage the paid advertising feature.
+While it’s affordable to use TikTok for an organic marketing strategy, it can be quite costly when you leverage the paid advertising feature.

-Normal TikTok ad pricing starts at $10 per CPM (1000 views) and you’ll have to commit at least $500 per campaign.
+Normal TikTok ad pricing starts at $10 per CPM (1000 views), and you’ll have to commit at least $500 per campaign.

-Meanwhile, another popular type of TikTok ad, Brand Takeover– which allows you to create full-screen ads that immediately appear when a user opens the app, requires a flat fee of $50,000 a day.
+Meanwhile, another popular type of TikTok ad, Brand Takeover, which allows you to create full-screen ads that immediately appear when a user opens the app, requires a flat fee of $50,000 a day.

 Lastly, hashtag challenge prices start at $150,000 per week.